LAL-project/treebank-parser/README.md

 	                        levels: * 1 -- messages from 0 and 'warning' messages; * 2 -- messages from 1 and 'info' messages; * 3 --
 	                        messages from 2 and 'debug' messages;
 	  --laldebug            Use the debug compilation of LAL ('import laldebug as lal').
 The script will run more slowly, but errors will be more likely to be caught.
-Default: import lal.
+Default: 'import lal'.
 	  --actions [action [action ...]]
 	                        Type of actions to be run on the input data for every tree.
 Choices:
 	                        ['RemovePunctuationMarks', 'RemoveFunctionWords'].